RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

               -> i.e. In a SM:Dual Issue processor, each thread can issue a maximum of 2 instructions per cycle.
                       Therefore, a minimum of 4 threads would be required to fill the 8 issue slots in one cycle.
       Pros     : Less hardware complexity, compare to Full Simultaneous Issue Model.

+    SM: Limited Connection

+      Property :  Each hardware context is directly connected to exactly one of each type of functional unit.
+              -> i.e. If the hardware supports eight threads and there are four integer units,
+                      each integer unit could receive instructions from exactly 2 threads.
+      Pros     : Less hardware complexity, compare to Full Simultaneous Issue Model.
+      Cons     : Partitioning of functional units among threads.
+Thus less dynamic than in the other models.
+                 But, each functional unit is still shared (the critical factor in achieving high utilization).
+              -> You can see 2 threads are sharing integer unit in the last example.